Cannabis in New Mexico

 There is currently no tax directly on sales of marijuana, although dispensaries and distributors face taxes that are typically passed on to consumers.
 Recently, the state allowed businesses to claim tax deductions for marijuana considering it is a medical prescription.

 Patients with valid medical marijuana cards may possess up to 8 ounces of marijuana flower or products within 90 days.
-Patients may also have up to 16 plants in their home.
+Patients may also have up to 16 plants in their homes.
+After June 29th, 2021, anyone over 21 may possess up to 2 ounces of cannabis products.
+They may also grow up to 6 plants per person, or up to 12 per household.

-Medical marijuana patients may only use their prescribed cannabis in the privacy of their own home out of the public eye.
+Although cannabis has been fully legalized in New Mexico, consumers must smoke in the privacy of their own home out of the public eye.
 While legislation has been passed to allow dispensaries to apply to have consumption areas as a part of their business, this has been put on hold due to the Coronavirus pandemic.

 Areas in New Mexico that DO NOT allow the use of marijuana: